-Ms. Mayer’s passion was realized after years of street outreach throughout the west coast.
-Ms. Mayer first experienced homeless outreach programs in 2003 while chaperoning a mission trip in the west coast cities of San Francisco, Portland, and Seattle.
+Ms. Mayer's passion was realized after years of street outreach throughout the west coast.
+Ms. Mayer first experienced homeless outreach programs in 2003 while chaperoning a mission trip to the west coast cities of San Francisco, Portland, and Seattle.
 Ms. Mayer found her heart changed by the homeless youth she met and served.
-Through these experiences, Ms. Mayer visited dozens of shelters, drop-in-centers, and outreach providers in dozens of various cities and settings.
+Through these experiences, Ms. Mayer visited dozens of shelters, drop-in centers, and outreach providers in dozens of various cities and settings.
 Upon returning to her hometown, Ms. Mayer began organizing service outings to Venice Beach, Fairmont Park, and other local areas hoping to encounter and bring hope to the homeless youth in each of these locations.
 By 2009, Ms. Mayer had spent a total of six years organizing volunteers, facilitating outreach programs, and serving the needy and homeless youth within the community and surrounding areas.

 Donna Ferracone retired in 2009 from Crafton Hills College after 20 years of service as a faculty member, department chair, and Dean of Career and Technical Education.
 Prior to this, she served as the Director of the Emergency Department at Redlands Community Hospital.
-Ms. Ferracone is active in the Kiwanis Club of Redlands (Noon), Redlands Youth Accountability Board, Young Visionaries Board of Directors and has been working with YouthHope for the past 3 years, primarily in the areas of community awareness and fundraising.
+Ms. Ferracone is active in the Kiwanis Club of Redlands (Noon), Redlands Youth Accountability Board, Young Visionaries Board of Directors and has been working with YouthHope primarily in the areas of community awareness and fundraising.
 A Redlands resident since 1980, she has focused on helping the youth of our community become productive citizens.
 She hopes to continue the work through her community involvement in various youth focused organizations.
 Ms. Ferracone received her Nursing Diploma from Queen of Angels School of Nursing in Los Angeles, Bachelor of Vocational Education from CSU San Bernardino and a Masters in Arts in Educational Administration from the University of Redlands.

 Dr. Chris Martin, D.D.S., is a native Californian, raised in Redlands.
 Dr. Martin attended local public schools and graduated from Redlands High School.
 He then attended UC Davis studying biology before entering dental school in San Francisco.
 In the summer of 1969, Dr. Martin married his high school sweetheart Pam, just prior to entering dental school.
-Dr. Martin graduated with honors and was class valedictorian of the University of the Pacific School of Dentistry.
-Following graduation he served in the United States Air Force as a dental officer at the Strategic Air Command Headquarters in Bellevue, Nebraska.
+Dr. Martin graduated with honors and was valedictorian of the University of the Pacific School of Dentistry.
+Following graduation, he served in the United States Air Force as a dental officer at the Strategic Air Command Headquarters in Bellevue, Nebraska.
 Subsequently, the Martin family moved back to California with their two small children.
 Dr. Martin practiced general dentistry for thirty years in Cerritos.
 He and his wife raised their family in Cypress, California and ultimately retired in 2005.
 Upon retiring, Dr. Martin and his wife relocated back to the Redlands area.
 Dr. Martin and his wife are now the proud grandparents of four grandchildren.

 Founder and President of Evans & Co.
-Salon, Cheryl Evans recently celebrated 25 years as a community business woman in Redlands.
-She produced and coordinate the anniversary celebration called (Re)Generations in 2014 and raised $13,000 for YouthHope Foundation.
-In 2012 Mrs. Evans received the Redlands Woman of Distinction Award for volunteerism and has also served on the Redlands Chamber of Commerce and Beloved Foundation Boards during her career.
-Cheryl’s involvement in the Redlands Sunrise Rotary is outstanding, as she received the President’s Award in 2004, Rotarian of the Year for 2007 and 2013, and as Chairman of the Redlands Sunrise Rotary ‘Crab n Jazz’ for 2013 and 2014 raised $90,000 for the 2 events.
-Additional talents include participating as one of the dancers for the Symphony even ‘Dancing with the Stars’ fundraiser in 2012.
+Salon, Cheryl Evans recently celebrated 25 years as a community woman in Redlands.
+She produced and coordinated the anniversary celebration called (Re)Generations in 2014 and raised $13,000 for The YouthHope Foundation.
+In 2012, Mrs. Evans received the Redlands Woman of Distinction Award for volunteerism and has also served on the Redlands Chamber of Commerce and Beloved Foundation Boards during her career.
+Cheryl's involvement in the Redlands Sunrise Rotary is outstanding, as she received the President's Award in 2004, Rotarian of the Year for 2007 and 2013, and as Chairman of the Redlands Sunrise Rotary 'Crab n Jazz' for 2013 and 2014 raised $90,000 for the 2 events.
+Additional talents include participating as one of the dancers for the Symphony even 'Dancing with the Stars' fundraiser in 2012.
 Cheryl is married for 40 years with 2 children and 5 grandchildren.

 Deb was raised and educated in New York City.
-In 1978 after completing her BA in Art History at the State University of New York at Binghamton, she worked in administration for the Solomon R. Guggenheim Museum in New York City.
+In 1978 after completing her BA in art History at the State University of New York at Binghamton, she worked in administration for the Solomon R. Guggenheim Museum in New York City.
 She moved to California in 1979 and received her teaching credential from the University of California, Los Angeles in 1981.
 Deb worked as a legal secretary and received further education in paralegal studies from the University of California, Riverside.

 Deb taught elementary school for 32 years at Valley Preparatory in Redlands and at Yucaipa-Calimesa Joint Unified School District.
 She served as a mentor to new teachers through the state mentoring program.
 Deb retired from teaching in 2015.